rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My prints just won't stick?**

-This is almost always a build plate leveling issue.
+This is almost always a build-plate leveling issue.
 Make sure your leveling is 100% correct before attempting these other solutions.

-·  Clean the build plate carefully with IPA or other solvents.
+·  Clean the build-plate carefully with IPA or other solvents.
 Dry before use.

 ·  Shake your resin in the bottle well before using it.
 Resin already in the vat may have settled and need to be stirred.

 ·  Preheat or warm the resin, you can use a hairdryer or heating pad on most bottles to gently heat the resin to 20~30°C.

-·  Preheat the build plate, same as the resin.
+·  Preheat the build-plate, same as the resin.

-·  The build plate may have shifted.
+·  The build-plate may have shifted.
 Try and level it again; make sure to tighten well.

 ·  There may be cured resin in your vat, in which case you should drain and clean.